 over an IP network using TCP or UDP.
 In

-each case, gdb uses the same protocol for debugging your
+each case, GDB uses the same protocol for debugging your

 program; only the medium carrying the debugging packets varies.
 The

-Its arguments indicate which medium to use:
+arguments, which indicate the medium to use:

 target remote /dev/ttyb

-If you’re using a serial line, you may want to give gdb the
+If you’re using a serial line, you may want to give GDB the

 ‘--baud’ option, or use the